Noah in Islam: Family

 In contrast, the wife of the Pharaoh of the Exodus, Asiya, and Mary, the mother of Jesus, are referred to as among the best of women.
 This adds to the notion that, on the Last Day, everyone will be judged according to their own deeds.
 The "Stories of The Prophets" explain that the son who declined to embark was a non-believer.

 In culture

 The Durupınar site is a geological formation on Mount Tendürek in eastern Anatolia.
-Due its ship-like appearance, it was thought to be the ark built by Nuh.
+Due to its ship-like appearance, it was thought to be the ark built by Nuh.

 Searches for Noah's Ark

 Searches for Noah's Ark have been reported since antiquity, as ancient scholars sought to affirm the historicity of the Genesis flood narrative by citing accounts of relics recovered from the Ark.
 With the emergence of biblical archaeology in the 19th century, the potential of a formal search attracted interest in alleged discoveries and hoaxes.
 By the 1940s, expeditions were being organized to follow up on these purported leads.
 This modern search movement has been informally called "arkeology".

 In 2020, the young Earth creationist group the Institute for Creation Research acknowledged that, despite many expeditions, Noah's Ark had not been found and is unlikely to be found.
 Many of the supposed findings and methods used in the search are regarded as pseudoscience and pseudoarchaeology by geologists and archaeologists.